 I wake early, now sleeping well as the evenings draw in, to cycle as far north as I dare, in the early morning light dappling in the waters of the Sound of Jura.
 I return to Feolin and the ferry to Port Askaig and Kennacraig, to find a local campsite to act as a base for the next 3-days.

 I need to conserve energy to meet the challenge of cycling 90km around the Isle of Arran the following day.
-This means the early ferry to make sure I can complete the route in time for the last ferry from Lochranza to Claonaig.
+This means an early ferry to make sure I can complete the route in time for the last ferry from Lochranza to Claonaig.
 Riding clockwise I ascend steeply along National Cycle Route 73 and enjoy a thrilling descent to Brodick, reaching a frightening 72-kph (45mph).
-The Thorn is rock-solid stable, and I am full of energy, deciding to press on to Whiting Bay and the quieter roads to the south.
-The views to Ailsa Craig and dramatic, as the sun strafes through the clouds, igniting the waters below.
+The Thorn is rock-solid stable, and I am full of energy as I decide to press on to Whiting Bay and the quieter roads to the south.
+The views to Ailsa Craig are dramatic, as the sun strafes through the clouds, igniting the waters below.
 It is a roller coaster ride until Blackwaterfoot, where I pick up a pleasant tailwind, which sails me back to Lochranza on level roads that hug the coastline.
 My timing is perfect for catching the penultimate ferry home.

 I break camp at Tarbert to drive to Seil and Luing, two islands south of Oban.
 Crossing the Clachan Bridge (a steep climb), I can cycle to the Cuan ferry to reach Luing.
 A temporary ferry, “Grey Dogs” can carry a couple of cars across the sound, where the tides can reach 8-knots.
 I learn that the ferry is named after the tidal race at Bealach a’ Choin Ghlais, between Lunga and Scarba, a pre-taste of the notorious Corrievreckan whirlpool, between Scarba and Jura.
 It starts to rain heavily, just after I visit the former slate quarries at Toberonochy.
 I am soaked as I drive north to Oban, my base for the next few days.